wion/tWriter.tmbundle/README.md

 Open TextMate again.

-That will supposedly apply a line height of ‘1.5’ in TextMate.
-You can change it to 1.3, 1.7, 2, or whatever you want by closing TextMate again and running the command with the new value.
+That will supposedly apply a line height in TextMate for the value you set.
 You can verify what line height might be set by running:

 ```
  defaults read com.macromates.TextMate fontAscentDelta